Choosing a Real Estate Company That’s Best For You

 #11.
 Recognition for Achievement

 In metropolitan areas, your choice might range from companies with less than 10 agents to companies with hundreds of agents.
-The larger companies will might have more than one office, so office size might be a more important consideration than company size.
+The larger companies might have more than one office, so office size might be a more important consideration than company size.

 2. Brand Prominence